 It sucks to write about yourself in this way, but everyone applying to law school’s gotta do it.
 Fortunately, the prompts law schools use are so open-ended that the same personal statement — with minor revisions and additions — can be used for every application.

 Start early, work through some inevitably terrible drafts, and get a lot of people to lend their editorial perspective.
 And remember, it should be a narrative that communicates what’s you unique about you and why you’re interested in a legal education and career.

 3. Update the old résumé

 In an explanatory essay, you can address any weaknesses in your application, such as a semester of anomalously low grades, a low LSAT score, or a gap in your work history.
 (Provided, of course, there is a reasonable explanation.)
 These addenda are truly optional — you should only write one if you do have a story to tell.
 No diversity or explanatory essay is preferable to one that elicits an eye roll from the admissions officer tasked with reading it.

-You’ll also need to make sure your transcripts are uploaded to your CAS.
+You’ll also need to make sure your official transcripts are uploaded to your CAS.

 Next comes a scary part.